Learning Visual Representations via Language-Guided Sampling: Experiments

-\nsparagraph{Can we just sample nearest neighbors from previous batches?} LGSimCLR also greatly outperforms NNCLR.
-NNCLR uses the nearest feature embedding from a memory bank.
-However, the quality of their retrieved samples is limited by the size of the queue.
-Furthermore, those features were only trained on image augmentations, limiting the invariances they capture.
-To further capture this point, we visualize the nearest neighbor embedding retrieved by NNCLR for different memory bank sizes in ~\cref{fig:language_vs_queue}.
-We find that the retrieval quality varies greatly is poor for smaller queue sizes, but that even a larger queue size isn't guaranteed to retreive a good positive pair.
-Interestingly, we find that NNCLR also under-performs SimCLR on RedCaps, despite performing better on ImageNet.
-We posit that ImageNet's curated distribution explains this.
-With only 1000 classes, a queue of 16k will most probably contain some examples from each class, resulting in both visually and conceptually similar retrievals.
+\lsparagraph{Can we just sample nearest neighbors from previous batches?} LGSimCLR outperforms NNCLR despite both relying on nearest neighbors.
+NNCLR uses the nearest feature embedding from a memory bank in the same modality.
+The quality of their retrieved samples is limited by the size of the memory bank.
+To demonstrate this, we visualize the nearest neighbors retrieved by NNCLR for different memory bank sizes in ~\cref{fig:language_vs_queue}.
+We find that the retrieval quality is poor even for larger queues.
+Interestingly, we note that NNCLR also underperforms SimCLR on RedCaps, despite performing better on ImageNet.
+We posit that ImageNet's curated distribution explains this: a queue of 16k will most probably contain instances from each class, resulting in both visually and conceptually similar retrievals.
+Additionally, the quality of nearest neighbors is affected by the sampling feature space; features that are only trained on image augmentations will have limited invariances as shown in~\cref{fig:sampled_pairs}.
+We further explore the impact of sampling space on training in ~\cref{sec:analysis}.

-\llsparagraph{Can cluster-based approaches learn better features?} Similar to nearest neighbor sampling, clustering is performed based on visual similarity.
-Furthermore, it is based on an assumed number of clusters in the dataset for training.
+\llsparagraph{Can cluster-based approaches learn better features?} Similar to nearest-neighbor sampling, clustering is performed using visual similarity.
+Furthermore, it is based on an estimated number of clusters in the training dataset.
 Although this can be determined for ImageNet due to its known class structure, the number of clusters in an arbitrary uncurated dataset is unknown.
-This results in a large performance drop as seen in~\cref{tab:linear_probe} and~\cref{tab:fewshot}.
-On the other hand, sampling related pairs assumes no global structure within the data, and hence is able to better capture inter-instance similarity.
-This results in nearest neighbor sampling outperforming clustering, and both being outperformed by contrastive learning and language-guided contrastive learning.
+This results in a large performance drop, as seen in~\cref{tab:linear_probe} and~\cref{tab:fewshot}.
+On the other hand, sampling related pairs assumes no global structure within the data and hence is able to better capture inter-instance similarity.
+This results in nearest-neighbor sampling outperforming clustering and both being outperformed by contrastive learning and language-guided contrastive learning.